chakra-ui/chakra-ui/CONTRIBUTING.md

 ```

 3. Setup all dependencies and build.
 Chakra UI uses `yarn`, so simply run
-   `yarn boot`.
-This command will install dependencies, bootstrap the repo using
+   `yarn bootstrap`.
+This command will install dependencies, bootstrap the repo
-   `lerna` and build all packages.
+   using `lerna` and build all packages.

 > If you run into any issues during this step, kindly reach out to the Chakra UI
 > React team here: https://discord.gg/dQHfcWF